-- if I is a decomposable ideal, there are only finitely many prime ideals, which contain I and are minimal among all the prime ideals containing I. These prime ideals are also the isolated ideals associated with I.
+if I is a decomposable radical ideal, then all the minimal primary decompositions coincide, and consist of the primes ideals which are minimal among all the prime ideals containing I.

+In particular, all the associated prime ideals of a radical ideal are isolated.